jump-dev/Gurobi.jl/README.md

 ## Reusing the same Gurobi environment for multiple solves

-When using this package via other packages such as [JuMP.jl](https://github.com/jump-dev/JuMP.jl), the default behavior is to obtain a new Gurobi license token every time a model is created.
+The default behavior of `Gurobi.Optimizer()` is to create a new Gurobi environment (and license token) for each model.

 If you are using Gurobi in a setting where the number of concurrent Gurobi uses is limited (for example, ["Single-Use" or "Floating-Use" licenses](http://www.gurobi.com/products/licensing-pricing/licensing-overview)), you might instead prefer to obtain a single license token that is shared by all models that your program solves.